 This can be as simple as adopting an overall theme such as an Old West town or a jungle location.
 The themed elements in the playgrounds can inspire pretend play and keep children engaged for hours.
 The Play and Playground Encyclopedia notes that,

 “Many destination playgrounds are custom-designed to incorporate features from the natural environment or to highlight local history or culture.”

 At Playgrounds Etc we are experts at innovative playground installation and design and offer a wide range of inclusive playground equipment.
-Please don’t hesitate to get in touch with us to discuss more or call us on 1-866-461-2814.
+Please don’t hesitate to get in touch with us to discuss more or call us at 1-866-461-2814.